Many UK homes struggle to retain heat as efficiently as homes in other European nations, even when the outside temperature is factored in.

 Christian Deilmann, co-founder and chief product officer of tado, said: “The UK is a leader in smart technology adoption but is lagging behind Europe when it comes to energy efficient homes.

 “The good news is that there are lots of great solutions available and a huge opportunity for energy savings to be made.”

-living in new homes built to a zero carbon homes standard can save over £200 a year on their energy bills.
+In the UK, under 2% of homes can boast a top energy-efficiency rating.
+However, those living in new homes built to a zero carbon standard can save over £200 a year on their energy bills.

-Chris Lovatt, managing director of E.ON UK’s Residential business, said: “On an individual level, there are many ways we can ensure our homes are as energy efficient as possible and we offer a range of solutions to help meet people’s differing needs.
+Chris Lovatt, managing director of E.ON UK’s Residential business, said: “On an individual level, there are many ways we can ensure our homes are as energy efficient as possible, and we offer a range of solutions to help meet people’s differing needs.